-While most companies and manufacturers offer EN ratings for their products, there are some that do not.
-Even though these brands may not have a rating, there’s another way to find out how well their product will fare.
+While most companies and manufacturers offer EN ratings for their sleeping bags, there are some that do not.
+Even though these brands may not have a rating, there’s another way to find out how well their sleeping bags will fare.

 Tips On How To Make It Last